g5search/opex-runbook/docs/testing/regression-testing.md

 4. Able to sort by status
 5. Able to select a location at each step
 6. Able to Save & Close at each step
-7. Able to close model with X at each step
+7. Able to close modal with X at each step
 8. Location DETAILS fields that should populate:
 ```NAME```
 ```NAKED DOMAIN```